 Shipping vs. processing time

-Shipping speeds account for how long it takes the carrier to… carry… the order to its destination.
+Shipping speeds account for how long it takes the carrier to carry the order to its destination.
 Your processing time is the amount of time it takes for your business to prepare an order after it’s received.
 Once that order is handed off to your shipping carrier, it’s no longer being processed.
 As with most things in business, communication is key here.

 Customers may be aware of this, but it’s better to give specifics on the distinction between processing and shipping times than to assume they know the difference.
-This is especially important if your products take more than a business day or two to process.
+This is especially important if your products take more than several business days to process.

-As each product at Waist Beads by Fatou is handmade, they provide detailed information on processing times at the top of their shipping policy.
-They list the different processing times for different products.
-Notice they also call out that processing times change if there’s a sale and around holiday season.
+As each product at Waist Beads by Fatou is handmade, the company provides detailed information on processing times and delivery dates at the top of its shipping policy.
+It lists the different processing times for different products.
+Notice it also calls out that processing times change if there’s a sale around the holiday season.

 There are few things more important to your customer’s experience than shipping.
-This research study reveals that 73.6% of shoppers believe shipping is key to their overall shopping experience.
-So much so, that 83.5% are unlikely to shop with a brand again after a poor shipping experience.
+This study reveals that 73.6% of shoppers believe shipping is key to their overall shopping experience.
+So much so that 83.5% are unlikely to shop with a brand again after a poor shipping experience.
 This is why it’s critical to use the right shipping services for your specific business.

-Consumers have increased expectations for clear and transparent communication, one study finding 60.7% of customers are more likely to make a purchase if they see delivery times in their shopping carts.
-And 47% will avoid re-ordering because of a lack of delivery transparency.
+Consumers have increased expectations for clear and transparent communication, with one study finding 60.7% of customers are more likely to make a purchase if they see delivery times in their shopping carts.
+Forty-seven percent will avoid re-ordering because of a lack of delivery transparency.

 Adding shipping speeds at checkout is one way to communicate your delivery promise to customers.
-Including those sought after ETAs will help establish trust with your customers, reduce cart abandonment, and help you improve fulfillment operations.
+Including those sought after estimated times of arrival will help establish trust with your customers, reduce cart abandonment, and help you improve fulfillment operations.

 Increase customer confidence and brand trust by providing clarity and transparency

-Providing clear and transparent details help your customers feel more confident shopping with you.
-Estimated delivery times set clear expectations, and work to establish trust.
+Providing clear and transparent details helps your customers feel more confident shopping with you.
+Accurate estimated delivery times set clear expectations and work to establish trust.

-Clear communication means three things: a) letting customers know how long it takes for an order to be processed, b) how long it will take for the order to be shipped, and c) how much everything will cost, shipping included.
+Clear communication means three things: 1) letting customers know how long it takes for an order to be processed, 2) how long it will take for the order to be shipped, and 3) how much everything will cost, shipping included.

 Reduce customer cart abandonment—while increasing sales and revenue